Meet Amy Doyle

 Meet Amy Doyle, Holistic Counsellor

-I work with thoughtful, capable people who think deeply about their lives – and who also feel deeply, often on the inside.
+I love working with thoughtful, capable people who think deeply about their lives.

 Why I do this work